 The 014A, manufactured by Met One, is a three-cup anemometer that monitors wind speed for the range of 0 to 45 m/s with a threshold of 0.45 m/s.
-It connects directly to a Campbell Scientific datalogger, which measures the 014A's pulse signal and converts the signal to engineering units (mph, m/s, knots).Read More
+You connect the 014A directly to a Campbell Scientific data logger, which measures the anemometer's pulse signal and converts the signal to engineering units (mph, m/s, knots).Read More

 The "-L" on a product model indicates that the cable length is specified at the time of order.

 The 014A is constructed of corrosion-resistant, stainless-steel and anodized aluminum.
 It's three-cup anemometer assembly contains a sealed magnetic reed switch.
 Rotation of the cupwheel produces a pulse that is directly proportional to wind speed.

 |Measurement Description||Wind speed|